cogitovirus/uhpldc-ms/README.md

     Navigate to your project directory and run the following commands:

     ```sh
-    # Navigate to the resource group setup
+    # Navigate to the project root
-    cd terragrunt-project/live/dev/infrastructure
+    cd terragrunt-project

-    # Initialize Terragrunt
+    # Initialize Terragrunt for all configurations
-    terragrunt init
+    terragrunt init-all

-    # Apply the configuration to create the resource group
+    # Apply the configuration to create the resource group and VM
-    terragrunt apply

-    # Navigate to the VM setup
-    cd vm

-    # Initialize Terragrunt
-    terragrunt init

-    # Apply the configuration to create the VM
-    terragrunt apply
+    terragrunt apply-all
     ```

 This will provision the necessary resources in Azure using the configurations defined in your Terragrunt and Terraform files.